tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Create an administrator IAM user - Step 1](Images/iam-user-1.png)

-* In the IAM start page, you may note that this service is marked as `Global` in the upper right corner, this means that IAM users can access AWS resources in any AWS Region.
+* In the IAM start page, you may note that this service is marked as `Global` in the upper right corner.
+This means that IAM users can access AWS resources in any AWS Region.
 In the left pane menu, choose the "Users" option to continue.

   ![Create an administrator IAM user - Step 2](Images/iam-user-2.png)